tum-gis/sddi-security-federation-framework/SP/README.md

 # Protecting the Service Provider
-In the current deployment of the SDDi Security Demonstrator, the SOS1 and SOS2 are protected via two different methods:
+In the current deployment of the SDDI Security Demonstrator, the SOS1 and SOS2 are protected via two different methods:

 * SAML (Shibboleth) sessions based on HTTP cookies
 * OAuth2 Bearer Access Tokens released from the Authorization Server